kaanaltan/README_Test/README.md

 - `-lss`    Lists keys in the skills dictionary (Skill titles)
 - `-sid`    Prints specified skills when a skill title is passed in
 > v2.0
-> Skills are not supported in scraping mode

 - `-sc`     Enables scraping mode, scrapes & parses resume file passed in and uses that to display requested information

 ## License